ac-willeke/trekroner-docs/docs/source/methods/06_tree_visibility/README.md

 ### Visual Impact Modelling
 **github-repo**: [r.viewshed.impact](https://github.com/zofie-cimburova/r.viewshed.impact)

-The individual tree visibility of trees located in public and private spaces were modelled us-ing the r.viewshed.impact tool (Cimburovam, 2023).
+The individual tree visibility of trees located in public and private spaces were modelled using the r.viewshed.impact tool (Cimburovam, 2023).
 The viewshed impact tool differs from the viewshed exposure tool as it uses an additional exposure weight layer and results in an individual tree visibility attribute value.
 The DSM-DTM raster was used as elevation data and the tree crown binary raster as the input source.
-The model was run two times, with first the public open space and second the private open space binary raster as exposure weight lay-er.
-The viewshed parametrisation function, radius and sampling density are set to the same values as for the visual exposure modelling.
+The model was run two times, with first the public open space and second the private open space binary raster as exposure weight layer.
+The viewshed parametrisation function, radius and sampling density are set to the same values as for the visual exposure modelling (**[Table 1](params.rst)**).
 This resulted in a public tree visibility value and a private tree visibility value for each tree located in in the Ulven study area.

 ![visual impact modelling](img/visual_impact.png)
 *Processing workflow of the r.viewshed.impact tool in GRASS GIS.
 Figure is taken from Cimburova et al. (2023).*